-A Deemed interest through his or its shareholdings in Kia Lim Realty Sdn.
-Bhd. and Sersen Tiles Sdn.
-Bhd. by virtue of Section 6A of the Companies Act, 1965.

-B Deemed interest through its shareholdings in Sersen Tiles Sdn.
-Bhd. by virtue of Section 6A of the Companies Act, 1965.

-C Deemed interest through its shareholdings in Sersen Tiles Sdn.
-Bhd. and Ban Dung Palm Oil Industries Sdn.
-Bhd. by virtue of Section 6A of the Companies Act, 1965.

-Deemed interest through its shareholdings in Ban Dung Palm Oil Industries Sdn.
-Bhd. by virtue of Section 6A of the Companies Act, 1965.
-Deemed interest through his shareholdings in Kia Lim Realty Sdn.
-Bhd., Kia Lim Timber Trading Sdn.
-Bhd., Sersen Tiles Sdn.
-Bhd., Ban Dung Palm Oil Industries Sdn.
-Bhd. and Ng Hoo Tee Holdings Sdn.
-Bhd. by virtue of Section 6A of the Companies Act, 1965.
+- Deemed interest through his/her or its shareholdings in Kia Lim Realty Sdn Bhd and Sersen Tiles Sdn Bhd by virtue of Section 6A of the Companies Act, Α - Deemed interest through its shareholdings in Sersen Tiles Sdn Bhd by virtue of Section 6A of the Companies Act, 1965. - Deemed interest through its shareholdings in Sersen Tiles Sdn Bhd and Ban Dung Palm Oil Industries Sdn Bhd by virtue of Section 6A of the Companies C Act.
+1965. - D - Deemed interest through its shareholding in Ban Dung Palm Oil Industries Sdn Bhd by virtue of Section 6A of the Companies Act, 1965.

-Deemed to have indirect interest through his shareholding in Kia Lim Timber Trading Sdn.
-Bhd., Ban Dung Palm Oil Industries Sdn.
-Bhd. and Sersen Tiles Sdn.
-Bhd. by virtue of Section 6A of the Companies Act, 1965.
+Deemed interest through her shareholding in Kia Lim Realty Sdn Bhd, Kia Lim Timber Trading Sdn Bhd, Sersen Tiles Sdn Bhd, Ban Dung Palm Oil - Industries Sdn Bhd and Ng Hoo Tee Holdings Sdn Bhd by virtue of Section 6A of the Companies Act, 1965.